tpristavec/datacamp/README.md

-# Datacamp
+# Fun with data
-Completed Datacamp projects.
+Completed Datacamp, Kaggle, and TidyTuesday projects.